Cê

-cê is an album by Brazilian singer, songwriter, and guitarist Caetano Veloso.
+cê is a studio album by Brazilian singer, songwriter, and guitarist Caetano Veloso.
 Released on 1 September 2006 on Mercury Records, the album took its title from the colloquial Portuguese word meaning you.
 It was written with Veloso's band in mind, which was chosen in part by guitarist Pedro Sá. cê received positive critical commentary; several critics specifically noted the album's lyrical focus on human sexuality.

 Title and cover

 The word cê is a shortened version of the Portuguese personal pronoun você, meaning you.
 Veloso says that cê is a more "colloquial" version of você, used often in everyday speech.
 When he writes lyrics, Veloso typically writes the word você, but sings cê when performing.
 The inspiration for the album's title came when he wrote cê instead of você and thought of it as an appropriate title.

 Veloso designed the album's cover himself, as he had done before for three other albums.
 He went through a long design process in which the cover's colors, fonts, and text positioning were changed frequently.
 Veloso chose the color purple for the cover's background because it is mentioned multiple times in the album itself.